sislinigeria/Restaurant-Review-App/README.md

 To access this repo locally, follow the steps below;
    1. Clone the project and unzip the file.
    2. From the project directory, open the command terminal.
 (In Windows you can simply type ```cmd``` in the search bar and hit enter.)
    3. Use Python to launch a local client server.
 You need Python installed.
-If needed, download it from Python's [website](https://www.python.org/downloads/) and complete installation.
+If need to, download it from Python's [website](https://www.python.org/downloads/) and complete installation.
    From inside the new directory, launch a local client server using Python from your terminal:
         * Python 2: ```python -m SimpleHTTPServer 8000```
         * Python 3: ```python3 -m http.server 8000```.
 Leave the terminal open.